samvdj/fourier-unwrap/README.md

 The software requires the CUDA 6.0 runtime (https://developer.nvidia.com/cuda-toolkit) or later to be installed.
 OpenCV (http://opencv.org/) is used for visualization and input images are accepted in binary (.BIN) format.

-For further information please contact: sam.vanderjeught@uantwerpen.be
+For further information please contact: samvdj@gmail.com